 Tips for Visiting Key West

-- The morning half-day excursion began at 9:00 am and was about 4.5 hours.
+- The morning half-day excursion begins at 9:00 or 9:30 am (depending on the season) and takes about 4.5 hours.

 Tours in Key West